versatiles-org/versatiles-documentation/basics/compendium.md

 - **Open Standards**: We promote openly documented protocols and formats to encourage interoperability and flexibility in mapping solutions.
 - **Open Data**: We advocate for free access to geographic data and support initiatives that encourage information sharing to enrich public knowledge and innovation.
 - **Open Source**: By developing VersaTiles in an open environment, we encourage collaboration, auditability, and adoption, fostering a diverse ecosystem of applications and users.
-- **Prefer Free Over Open**: We prioritize free standards, data, and software whenever possible, in line with our commitment to accessibility.
+- **Prefer Free Over Open**: We prioritize free standards, data, and software whenever possible.

 ## Support